 (1) "Disqualifying felony" shall mean that type of felony set forth in § 2, article V of the Constitution of this State which permanently disqualifies any person convicted of such felony from voting.

-(3) "Full discharge" or "fully discharged" shall mean that a person convicted of a criminal offense has served the required sentence of imprisonment, parole, work release, early release, supervised custody, probation and community supervision, and has also paid all financial obligations required by the sentence.
+(3) "Full discharge" or "fully discharged" shall mean that a person convicted of a felony which is not disqualifying has served the required sentence of imprisonment, parole, work release, early release, supervised custody, and probation and community supervision.

 (4) "State Election Commissioner" shall mean the State Election Commissioner or the Commissioner's designee.

-(b) For the purposes of § 2 of article V of the Constitution of this State and for the purposes of this chapter, no sentence shall be deemed to be expired until a person convicted of a criminal offense has served the required sentence of imprisonment, parole, work release, early release, or supervised custody and community supervision and has also paid all financial obligations and restitution required by the sentence.
+(b) For the purposes of § 2 of article V of the Constitution of this State and for the purposes of this chapter, no sentence shall be deemed to be expired until a person convicted of a felony which is not disqualifying has served the required sentence of imprisonment, parole, work release, early release, supervised custody, and probation and community supervision.

 § 6103 Application for registration: felony conviction reviews.

-(a) The county department of elections shall not register any applicant as a qualified voter until it has been determined that such applicant is lawfully eligible to vote.
-The county department shall, for each registration application, perform an electronic inquiry against the Criminal Justice Information System (CJIS) and other data to determine if the applicant has been convicted of a felony.
+(a) The county office of the Department of Elections shall not register any applicant as a qualified voter until it has been determined that such applicant is lawfully eligible to vote.
+The county office shall, for each registration application, perform an electronic inquiry against the Criminal Justice Information System (CJIS) and other data to determine if the applicant has been convicted of a felony.
 If the applicant has not been convicted of a felony and is otherwise eligible to register to vote pursuant to the Delaware Constitution and this title, the applicant shall be registered.

-(b) If a review by the county department of elections shows that the applicant has been convicted of a disqualifying felony, the registration application shall be denied and the applicant shall not be permitted to register.
+(b) If a review by the county office of the Department of Elections shows that the applicant has been convicted of a disqualifying felony, the registration application shall be denied and the applicant shall not be permitted to register.

-(c) If the applicant has been convicted of a felony which is not disqualifying but the felony conviction occurred within 5 years preceding the date of the application, then the registration application shall be denied.
+(c) If the applicant has been convicted of a felony which is not disqualifying but the applicant has not served the required sentence of imprisonment, parole, work release, early release, supervised custody, and probation and community supervision, then the registration application shall be denied.

-(d) If the results of the (CJIS) inquiry cannot determine the eligibility of the applicant, the respective county department of elections shall forward the application to the State Election Commissioner.
+(d) If the results of the CJIS inquiry cannot determine the eligibility of the applicant, the respective county office of the Department of Elections shall forward the application to the State Election Commissioner.

 § 6104 Commissioner's review of application.